AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-image-maps.md

 IS provides mechanisms to simplify use of HTML image maps.
 The JAVA-based and Flash-based viewers in IS also include limited support for image maps.

-Source image maps are provided to IS either via `catalog::Map` or with the `map=` command, and processed maps are retrieved using the `req=map` command.
+Source image maps are provided to IS either by way of `catalog::Map` or with the `map=` command, and processed maps are retrieved using the `req=map` command.

 An image map consists of one or more HTML AREA elements, properly delimited with '<' and '>'.
-If provided via catalog::Map, all pixel coordinates values are assumed to be in the original image resolution and relative to the top left corner of the (unmodified) source image.
-When provided via a `map=` command, the coordinate values are assumed to be layer coordinates, relative to the top-left corner of the layer (after `rotate=` and `extend=`).
+If provided by way of catalog::Map, all pixel coordinates values are assumed to be in the original image resolution and relative to the top left corner of the (unmodified) source image.
+When provided by way of a `map=` command, the coordinate values are assumed to be layer coordinates, relative to the top-left corner of the layer (after `rotate=` and `extend=`).

 >[!NOTE]
 >